Sony Xperia S: Design

 The front of the Xperia S is almost 90% glass which appears all black when the screen is off and the back is curved slightly for comfort.
 The antenna is embedded in the transparent strip which cuts through the base of the device, the strip illuminates and indicates where the back, home, and menu buttons are placed.

 Unlike the competing Samsung Galaxy S3, the Xperia S is equipped with a dedicated physical camera shutter button which can also be used to quick-launch the camera.

 The buttons themselves are implemented as touch-sensitive regions between the transparent strip and the screen, like on the Sony Xperia P. Under the transparent belt, there is an XPERIA inscribed on top.

-This design approach is what Sony described as "Iconic Identity", which is a simple and strong look that's easily recognizable as a Sony Xperia.
+Sony described this design approach as "Iconic Identity," claiming that it creates a simple, strong appearance that is easily recognizable as a Sony Xperia device.

 Reception

 At launch, the Xperia S was praised for its hardware, its distinctive design, high-definition display, efficient camera and voice clarity but was criticized for its lack of removable storage and battery.
 Among Android smartphones, it competed with the Galaxy Nexus, HTC One X, LG Optimus 4X HD, and Samsung Galaxy S III.
 The 2012 June update to the newest Android version, 4.0 (Ice Cream Sandwich), was well received and added its own improvements.

 Despite the Xperia S and the iPhone 4S sharing similar Exmor R camera sensors, Natasha Lomas of CNET UK preferred the iPhone 4S camera for its colours, exposure, focus and noise reduction, (some comments on Natasha's article criticised that the test was biased and unfair whilst others felt that the conclusion was justified), but for Basil Kronfli of recombu, the Xperia S was nearly tied with the HTC One X for the best camera, for its physical button and detailed picture quality, ahead of the Nokia N8, itself above the iPhone 4S.